Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

   reflects poorly on the app and is quite an issue.
 This problem will need to be resolved in the future.

 * Create event card, I cannot implement jinja templating as it is a custom event.
 I cannot remove the value either.
 The value of the image then stays on the card.
 I ran out of time and brainspace to fix this error as well.

+* Cards will not render properly onto the profile page screen.
 ---

 ## **Deployment**